 STIC utilizes an automated library system accessible to examiners at the desktop.
 The catalog includes the post-1977 non-patent literature collection and the most active portion of the pre-1977 collection.
 The catalog allows searchers to hyperlink to electronic journals and books in the STIC collections.

 STIC develops and maintains intranet pages providing access to Internet NPL tools and STIC services by art area. .
 A Web page for each technology center presents links to databases, electronic books and journals, reference tools, and Web resources useful to examiners covering those arts.
 Specialized pages have also been developed in emerging areas of patent interest including business methods, traditional knowledge, and nanotechnology.

-The main STIC print and microformat collection is housed in commercially owned buildings along with other USPTO offices and remains locked during non-business hours.
-The property owners provide guards to control access to the buildings during non-business hours.
-Roving guards are provided during regular business hours.
+The main STIC print and microformat collection is housed in commercially owned buildings along with other USPTO offices.
+All STIC facilities are accessible to USPTO employees 24 hours a day via an ID card reader system, as are STIC-provided electronic tools and resources.
+Two STIC libraries are open to the general public during regular business hours, Monday through Friday.
 STIC takes various security measures to ensure the integrity of the STIC collection, including issuing USPTO security passes to all STIC employees and utilization of a book detection system.
-STIC facilities located in technology centers and desktop electronic books, journals, and tools are accessible to examiners 7 days a week, 24 hours a day.

 Collecting, acquisitions, preparation